attackevals/ael/Enterprise/mustang_panda/Resources/plugx/src/test5/README.md

-# Test5 Variant
+# Protections Test 5 Variant

-This directory contains the Test5 variant implementation of PlugX.
+This directory contains the Protections Test 5 variant implementation of PlugX.

 ## Contents

 - MSI installer components
-- Resource DLL (rcdll) implementation
+- Malicious DLL for DLL sideloading
-- Test5-specific build configurations
+- Build configurations for this specific variant